canidlogic/libnmf/doc/NMF_Spec.md

 The primary signature must be the value 1,928,196,216.
 The secondary signature must be the value 1,313,818,926.
 If these two signatures are not present with those values, then the file is not an NMF file.

 The quantum basis must have one of the following values, which selects a quantum basis described in &sect;3 [Quanta](#mds3).
 A value of zero selects 96 quanta per quarter note.
 A value of one selects 44,100 quanta per second.
 A value of two selects 48,000 quanta per second.
+A value in range [3, 1026] selects a rate in range [1 Hz, 1024 Hz], where the encoded value is two greater than the Hz value.

 The section count is the total number of sections in the section table (see &sect;5 [Section table](#mds5)).
 The range of the section count is one up to and including 65,535.